canonical/microceph/docs/tutorial/get-started.rst

     Services: mds, mgr, mon, osd
     Disks: 3

-Congratulations!
 You have successfully deployed a Ceph cluster on a single node.

 Remember that we had three services running when the cluster was bootstrapped.
 Note that we now have four services running, including the newly added ``osd`` service.